rederyk/pwnagotchi_GPSD-ng/README.md

 You can show or not with the fields option. by default, it will display all.
 If you want a clear display, use "none", nothing will be display.

+If you like it very brief, try the "status" mode, only 4 letters in status bar.

 ## Web views
 You should take a look at the Web UI with fancy graphs ;-)